daveedfaear-ops/daveedfaear-ops/README.md

-# Hi there! 👋 I'm David T. Fair
+# Welcome to my Personal Profile Page!
+I'm David T. Fair,

-A passionate and technically astute **AI Prompt Engineer** with a strong foundation in rigorous, compliance-driven quality control.
+A passionate and technically astute (though still a beginner) **AI Prompt Engineer** with a strong foundation in rigorous, compliance-driven quality control.
 I combine creative problem-solving with meticulous attention to detail to bridge the gap between human intent and high-quality AI outputs.

 ---

 ### 🚀 Who I Am & What I Do

 Fueled by a deep interest in the intersection of logic and creativity, my work is defined by a systematic approach to designing, testing, and refining complex prompts.
 I specialize in generating targeted AI responses, meticulously correcting model hallucinations, and ensuring strict content governance.
-My background in Quality Assurance provides a unique lens for iterative refinement and robust problem diagnosis in AI systems.
+My background in Quality Assurance provides a unique lens for iterative refinement and robust problem diagnosis in AI systems, while my time in the **U.S. Air Force** seated a deep respect for, and adherance to, procedure.

 ### 🛠️ Core Competencies & Technical Skills